PayamDiba/CIMLA/README.md

 > The number of decision trees in the forest.
 A list of integer(s) containing numbers to be evaluated in cross-validation during training.

 **max_features:** *list(int , float , "sqrt" , "log2"), required*
 > The number of features to consider when looking for the best split.
-TODO

 **min_samples_leaf:** *list(integer), required*
 > The minimum number of samples required to be at a leaf node.
 A list of integer(s) containing numbers to be evaluated in cross-validation during training.